nanobreaker/nixos-config/docs/README.md

 sudo darwin-rebuild switch --flake .#darwin
 ```

+## Keybinds

+Here I will list my keybinds across all the programs, so I can easily look them up later
+and perform some analysis on how create non-intersecting layouts for different programs.

 # Licensing

 The code in this project is licensed under MIT license.
-Check [LICENSE](LICENSE) for further
+Check [LICENSE](LICENSE.md) for further
 details.